Update (September 30, 2024): ‘Vehicle’ and ‘Platform’ sub-sections revised.

 Motor

-The motor of the VW ID.2 SUV could come from Audi’s factory in Gyor, Hungaria.
+The motor of the VW ID.2 SUV could come from Audi’s factory in Gyor, Hungary.
 On June 21, 2022, Audi Hungaria announced that it will produce the electric motors of the EVs based on the ID.2 SUV’s platform from 2025.
 It will build a new production area to manufacture the drive units at the Gyor plant.
 Audi Hungaria will also produce the plate pack and the rotor for the motors and will, in the future, include power electronics.
 Audi Hungaria is producing electric motors since 2018 and has built 300,000+ units in Gyor.
 Now, the company makes electric drives for PPE platform-based EVs as well.

 Release date

 The VW ID.2 SUV will be the German automaker’s second installment in Volkswagen Group’s small EV family.
 Volkswagen has told Automobilwoche that the company plans to unveil the ID.2 at the end of 2025 and then the ID.2 SUV in 2026, as per the German publication’s report dated January 8, 2024.
-We expect the ID.2 to enter European showrooms in Q1 2026 and the ID.2 SUV to follow in Q3 2026.
+We expect the ID.2 to enter European showrooms in Q1 2026 and the ID.2 SUV to follow in Q3 or Q4 2026.

 Competitors